A Self-supervised Representation Learning of Sentence Structure for Authorship Attribution: Experimental Studies

+In Table \ref{ablationstudy}, the best performance result for each dataset is highlighted in bold.
+It shows that the proposed Structural+Lexical-HAN consistently outperforms all the baselines.
+The average improvement over Continuous n-gram, N-gram CNN, Syntax-CNN, and Lexical-HAN is 18.9\%, 11\%, 7.2\%, and 5\%, respectively.
+These significant results confirm that explicit representation learning of syntactic structure of sentences improves the performance of lexical-based neural models in the task of authorship attribution.
 Among the proposed models, Structural-HAN constantly outperforms Syntactic-HAN.
 This observation indicates the effectiveness of the learned structural representation of words in our proposed self-supervised framework.
 It is worth mentioning that the learned structural embeddings from our self-supervised framework not only improves the performance of the syntactic neural model but also eliminates the necessity of syntactic parsing in the sentence representation step in style-aware neural network; hence, it is computationally more efficient.
 Finally, Structural+Lexical-HAN is consistently the best among the proposed models across all datasets.